havelessbemore/cvm-lib/docs/interfaces/EstimatorConfig.md

 (Optional) The random number generator function.

-Should return random or pseudorandom values in [0, 1).
-Otherwise, behavior is undefined, and may cause invalid estimates, infinite loops and/or crashes.
+Should return random or pseudorandom values between 0 and 1.
+Otherwise, this may cause unintended behavior such as invalid estimates.

 #### Returns